| Group | 1 | Melting point | 63.5 oC, 146.3 oF, 336.65 K |

 Uses

 The greatest demand for potassium compounds is in fertilisers.
-Many other potassium salts are of great importance, including the nitrate, carbonate, chloride, bromide, cyanide and sulphate.
+Many other potassium salts are of great importance, including the nitrate, carbonate, chloride, bromide, cyanide and sulfate.
+Potassium carbonate is used in the manufacture of glass.
+Potassium hydroxide is used to make detergent and liquid soap.
+Potassium chloride is used in pharmaceuticals and saline drips.

 Biological role

-One of its natural isotopes is radioactive, and although this radioactivity is mild, it may be one natural cause of genetic mutation in man.
+The naturally occurring isotope potassium-40 is radioactive and, although this radioactivity is mild, it may be one natural cause of genetic mutation in humans.

 Natural abundance